Pedal Peak for business grants scheme

 Please contact our Customer and Business Support Team on (01629) 816200 or email firstname.lastname@example.org who will log your enquiry and pass it on to the Pedal Peak Business Officer to get in touch with you to discuss your idea.

 If your proposal appears to meet the criteria you will be invited to submit a full application.
-We'll ask for more information to further assess your project and your business to help us consider making you a grant offer.
+We'll ask for more information to further assess your project and your business to help us consider making you a grant offer and would be happy to come out to visit you to make suggestions and discuss your ideas.

 - If you want to apply we'd recommend reading these frequently asked questions